Only partially and indirectly known.

 White also says that Loyd won both first and second prize in the #3 section.
 This does not match requirements known so far, which only mention one prize per section.
 (Did judge recommend adding a 2nd prize for #3?)
 (The additional problem is on p.
 216, prb.
 277.)

 The prize #3 cited below was later modified by Loyd.
 The changed version is reprinted in White's book (p.
 34, prb.
-27), but unfortunately without any indication of where it was first published.
+27); the same setting appears in Scientific American Supplement as referenced above.

 The prize #4 cited below is taken from White's book.
 It differs from some earlier reprints, also said to be from American Union, as regards the position of the white King, which in those appears on h3.
 The position given here also appears in Loyd's Chess Strategy, (1878), p.
 24, prb.
 31, but without any indication that it won a prize.